rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-deployment-brief.md

     - Provide a power source with electrical overload protection to meet the requirements in the technical specification.
     - The enclosure must be grounded before applying power.

-Connect the power cable from each PCM on the enclosure rear panel to the power distibution unit as shown below:
+Connect the power cable from each PCM on the enclosure rear panel to the power distribution unit as shown below:

 ![Connection from PDU to PCM](../../../assets/GUID-482BB2AC-110A-44FA-81EF-4807439323D0-low.jpg)